Political party affiliation in the United Kingdom: Labour Party

 In the Labour Party's 2020 leadership election 490,731 people voted, of whom 401,564 (81.8%) were full members, 76,161 (15.5%) had affiliated membership and 13,006 (2.6%) were registered supporters.
 The registered supporter class was abolished in 2021.

+In 2025, the Labour Party's membership was recorded as 264,754.

 Conservative Party

 The Conservative Party's membership was revealed as 131,680 at the end of the 2024 Conservative Party leadership election.

 Liberal Democrats

-Lib Dem membership increased sharply after the confirmation on 18 April 2017 of the 8 June 2017 general election.
-Membership again increased sharply in the period before and after the two elections of May 2019, for the UK Councils and the European Parliament.
+The Liberal Democrats membership increased sharply after the confirmation on 18 April 2017 of the 8 June 2017 general election.
+Membership again increased sharply in the period before and after the two elections of May 2019, for the UK Councils and the European Parliament, though it fell again after the general election that year.

 Scottish National Party

 There was a huge surge in membership after the 2014 Scottish independence referendum, prior to which the SNP had just over 25,000 members.
 Membership peaked at over 125,000 in August 2018, before falling by tens of thousands in the final years of Nicola Sturgeon's leadership.